infectedByCode/news-site/README.md

 # NEWS SITE

-A project site for creating and sharing articles on various topics.
-Users are able to comment on articles as well as upvote comments and articles.
+A reddit-style news site for creating and sharing articles on various topics.
+Users are able to create, comment and delete articles, create and delete comments as well as upvote comments and articles written by other users.
+A working example of the this API can be seen [here](https://msd-news.herokuapp.com/api).

 ## Getting Started